AttackOnJasper/University-notes/notes/aws/aws.md

 	* In permission tabs, we can see the **policies** attaching to the group
 		* This would allow attaching policies to multiple users at once
 * Roles
-    * Like a user, but no password or keys
     * Attaching policy to a role allows one AWS service to access another AWS service within the same account
     * STS - Security Token Services
         * issuing tokens valid for 1 to 36 hours

 ## MFA
 * Can be applied to root / other IAM users

-## Policies
-- Defines what actions are allowed or denied for specific AWS resources
-- Types
-	- managed policies
-	- inline policies
-- Structure
-	- Effect: Allow / Deny
-	- Action: specific APIs to the AWS service
-	- Resource: AWS service

 ## Permission types
 * Identity-based policy (attach to user / role)